When your illness or injury stops you in your tracks & you have to get home for treatment.

 If you’ve selected the policy for the activity you’re doing and we believe it’s medically necessary to bring you home for ongoing treatment, there’s cover in all of our policies for:

-It's important to note that you need to contact our emergency assistance team before making any plans, regardless of what your treating doctor says.
+It's important to note that you need to contact our 24 Emergency Assistance Team before making any plans, regardless of what your treating doctor says.
 Our team are experts in this field (often more knowledgeable than the local doctors), and they can work out what's best for you... and, if you need to move, it can be prepaid so the money doesn't come out of your pocket.

 Travel insurance isn’t designed to cover everything.
 Common claims we see where there's no cover include:

-It’s essential that you get in contact with our Sydney based emergency assistance teams as soon as possible, so that our teams can support you from the time your fall sick of get injured until the time you get home.
+It’s essential that you get in contact with our 24/7 Emergency Assistance Teams as soon as possible, so that our teams can support you from the time your fall sick of get injured until the time you get home.

 So that our Emergency Assistance teams can assist you quickly, please be ready with the following: